Have a question or just want to learn more? We're here to help.

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent of that.

 Aircrewmen and Air Traffic Controllers in the Navy Reserve serve in an Enlisted role.
 Before receiving the ongoing professional training that comes with the job, initial training requirements must be met.

 For current or former military Enlisted servicemembers: Prior experience satisfies the initial Recruit Training requirement – so you will not need to go through Boot Camp again.

-For those without prior military experience: You will need to meet the initial Recruit Training (needs link) requirement by attending Boot Camp for seven to nine weeks in Great Lakes, Ill.
+For those without prior military experience: You will need to meet the initial Recruit Training requirement by attending Boot Camp for 7–9 weeks in Great Lakes, IL.
 This training course will prepare you for service in the Navy Reserve and count as your first Annual Training.

 Beyond offering access to professional credentials and certifications, Navy technical and operational training in the field of Flight Operations can translate to credit hours toward a bachelor’s or associate degree through the American Council on Education.
 You may also continue your education through opportunities like the following: